Trinity Church on the Green

 Trinity, along with its two neighboring churches on the Green, is part of the New Haven Green Historic District, that was designated a National Historic Landmark District on December 30, 1970.

 Calling itself a "historic church in the heart of a city", Trinity is also known for its music.
-Its music program includes the Choir of Men and Boys, first formed in 1885, that has performed at the White House and toured England and the Continent, the more recently formed Choir of Men and Girls, and an adult parish choir, all accompanied by a large Aeolian-Skinner organ.
+Its music program includes the Choir of Men and Boys, first formed in 1885, that has performed at the White House and toured England and the Continent, the more recently formed Choir of Adults and Girls, and an adult parish choir, all accompanied by a large Aeolian-Skinner organ.
 Its Trinity Players dramatic group performs original sermon dramas during services, and plays at other events.

 Trinity Parish also sponsors the Chapel on the Green, a highly-accessible "outdoor church" that offers services and also lunch for the homeless every Sunday afternoon of the year regardless of weather.
 Its drumming circle, heard for blocks each Sunday, is its call to worship.
 Nearly a quarter of the parish income is spent is spent on local community outreach programs.

 A cultural center, Trinity on the Green is often a venue for concerts, dramatic performances, and events by Yale University, Hopkins School, and the International Festival of Arts and Ideas.